In the guide

 The law

-Further information on the CPRs and BPRs respectively can be found in 'Consumer protection from unfair trading' and 'Business-to-business marketing'.
+Further information on the CPRs and BPRs respectively can be found in 'Consumer protection from unfair trading' and 'Business-to-business marketing', including (in the CPRs guide) information on what constitutes a 'transactional decision'.

 Back to top